invakid404/tsx-to-ts/README.md

 This will:

 1. Find all TSX files matching the glob pattern
-2. Convert JSX syntax to `React.createElement` calls
+2. Convert JSX syntax to React's automatic JSX runtime (`jsx`/`jsxs` functions)
 3. Save new `.ts` files alongside the original `.tsx` files

 ## How it Works

 The tool uses:

-- `acorn` with TypeScript and JSX plugins for parsing
+- `@babel/core` for code transformation
-- AST transformation to convert JSX elements to `React.createElement` calls
+- `@babel/plugin-transform-react-jsx` with automatic runtime to convert JSX syntax
-- `recast` for code generation
+- Babel's TypeScript parser for parsing TSX files

 For example, this TSX: